Everything You Need to Know About the Deportation Process

 Understanding the Process of Deportation

-Deportation is the expulsion of immigrants from a country in which they do not legally reside.
-However, it’s often confused with other types of legal penalties, such as transportation and extradition, that are often imposed upon immigrants.
+Deportation is the expulsion of immigrants from a country where they do not legally reside.
+However, it’s often confused with other legal penalties, such as transportation and extradition, often imposed upon immigrants.

 The following quote from Fong Yue Ting v.
 United States, 149 U.S. 697, at 709 (1893) helps clear up this distinction: